Introductory Doctoral Supervision Course

 The aim of the course is to prepare participants for the role of supervisor and to provide insight into the responsibilities that it entails.
 Participants will be provided with ample opportunity to discuss various aspects of the role and will be given a solid grounding on the rules pertaining to doctoral supervision and on how to deal with different educational phases and problems.

 - Supervision; roles, responsibilities and communication

 - Intended learning outcomes

 - Written assignment

-The duration of the course corresponds to one week of full-time study, comprising five full days of lectures and group work, and concluding with an individual written assignment, Supervision plan.
+The duration of the course corresponds to one week of full-time study, comprising four full days of lectures and group work, and concluding with an individual written assignment, Supervision plan.
 A web course is to be completed before the course start.

-To meet different requirements and needs, the course is either held continuously over one week (5 days).
+To meet different requirements and needs, the course is either held continuously over one week (5 days including the examinations tasks).

 Eligibility and selection

 The course is for active researchers at KI (or one of its partner universities) who hold a PhD.
 The web course should be implemented successfully before the start of the Introductory Doctoral Supervision Course.

 Priority will be given to researchers who have not yet acted as principal supervisor for at least one graduating doctoral student and who will be registered as principal supervisor within the coming six months.